-The Medical Laboratory Technician program of Clover Park Technical College will strive to be an exemplary program graduating highly qualified individuals to fill the employment needs of clinical laboratories.
+The MLT program at Clover Park Technical College will strive to be an exemplary program graduating highly qualified individuals to fill the employment needs of clinical laboratories.
 The Program is committed to serving students and the medical laboratory community through guidance, excellent academic instruction and professional training utilizing traditional and innovative means while understanding the cultural diversity of individuals, maintaining a student-centered philosophy, striving to make wise use of community and educational resources and materials, continuing an ongoing process of self-evaluation and self-renewal, and maintaining an outstanding accreditation rating.

-The Medical Laboratory Technician program is committed to providing its students with a basic general education as well as presenting the opportunity for the student to develop specific skills in the Associate of Applied Technology (AAT) degree program which will prepare the graduate for employment in the medical laboratory field.
-The faculty and staff of the Medical Laboratory Technician program are committed to assisting the student toward the greatest academic, personal, and professional potential through quality courses and instruction.
+The MLT program is committed to providing its students with a strong basic general education as well as presenting the opportunity for the student to develop specific skills in the Associate of Applied Technology (AAT) degree program.
+This will prepare the graduate for employment in entry-level positions in the medical laboratory field.
+The faculty and staff of the MLT program are committed to assisting the student toward the greatest academic, personal, and professional potential through quality courses and instruction.

-The Medical Laboratory Technician Program, with the assistance of its clinical affiliate laboratories, is committed to providing quality didactic and clinical instruction, encompassing the cognitive, psychomotor, and affective domains of learning, to prepare its graduates to work upon career entry as competent medical laboratory technicians in health care facilities.
+The MLT Program, with the assistance of its clinical affiliate laboratories, is committed to providing quality didactic and clinical instruction, encompassing the cognitive, psychomotor, and affective domains of learning, to prepare its graduates to work, upon career entry, as competent medical laboratory technicians in a variety of laboratory settings including health care facilities.
 The program is committed to meeting the employment needs of medical laboratories and to providing quality continuing education to laboratory professionals in our service area.

-Through rigorous coursework, and clinical laboratory experience, students will be provided with the education and training they need to achieve the basic skills to enter the workforce directly or, if they choose, gain entry to other institutions of higher learning to augment their skills.
+Through rigorous coursework, and clinical laboratory experience, students will be provided with the education and training they need to achieve the basic skills to enter the workforce directly or gain entry to other institutions of higher learning to augment their skills.